netzpirat/tmclean/README.md

 Are you sure to delete these backups?
 (Y/N)

 Deleting backups.
-You may want to grab some coffees, I'll take ages...
+You may want to grab some coffee, it takes ages...

 Delete /Volumes/Time Machine Backups/Backups.backupdb/otherland/2011-12-16-004025
 Delete /Volumes/Time Machine Backups/Backups.backupdb/otherland/2011-12-23-002310